 - 2 beef top sirloin steaks (1-1/2 pounds each)

 - 1/2 teaspoon pepper

 - 2. Sprinkle steaks with salt and pepper.
-Grill steaks, covered, over medium heat or broil 4 in. from the heat for 9-13 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium 160°; well-done 170°), basting occasionally with remaining sauce.
+Grill steaks, covered, over medium heat or broil 4 in. from the heat for 9-13 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium 160°; well-done 170°), basting occasionally with remaining sauce.
 Slice meat and serve with reserved sauce.
 Yield: 8 servings.

 5 ounces cooked steak with about 1 tablespoon sauce: 263 calories, 7g fat (3g saturated fat), 69mg cholesterol, 807mg sodium, 10g carbohydrate (7g sugars, 0 fiber), 37g protein.